pantheon-systems/documentation/source/content/guides/integrated-composer.md

 1. **Optional**.
 Set or increment the current configuration version.

-     - This step can be skipped initially.
+1. _Optional_ : Set or increment the current configuration version.
+This step can be skipped initially.
 Only perform this step if you are prompted to update the Composer config version.
-If this is your first time setting the config version:

      Confirm the version: